ros-industrial/industrial_training/gh_pages/_source/demo3/Introduction-to-trajopt.md

             - If using Json, you should only provide what is needed given the type you chose.
             - What about Python?

-### 4. Optimization Info (optional)
+### 3. Optimization Info (optional)

-    TODO
+These can typically be set to defaults.
+More details can be found by exploring the TrajOpt documentation

-### 5. Costs
+### 4. Costs

 These are functions that you desire to be minimized, such as joint accelerations or cartesian velocities, but that you do not need the value to be driven to ~0.
 The weights of these terms will never increase.

-### 6. Constraints
+### 5. Constraints

 These are the functions that are needed to be driven to ~0.
 Failure to satisfy these constraints will cause the weighting of these terms to increase until they are satisfied or the maximum number of iterations is reached.

-See `Costs and Constraints <costs_and_constraints_doc.html#term-dictionary>`_ for specific costs and constraints that are available to use.

-##Plan
+Section 3.6 will cover the costs and contraints available.

+## Plan

 1. Use the relevant method to construct the problem